akkhayar/docs.akkhayar.com/docs/community/contributing.md

 2. **Create a branch inside the issue.**

    Click on the `Create branch` button in the issue page under "Development" section of the sidebar from the right.
 The branch name must be in the format of `feature/<feature>`, e.g., `feature/add-navbar`.
 This is your isolated development environment where you can implement new features, fix bugs, do anything you need to do to complete the issue.
-See how this joins to certain [ides](./editors-and-ides).
+See how this workflow connects with certain [ides](./editors-and-ides).

 3. **Create a pull request**

    Send a pull request into the `main` branch.
-The pull request should be named in the format of `review feature/<feature>`, e.g., `review feature/add-navbar`.
+The pull request should be named in the format of `review: feature/<feature>`, e.g., `review: feature/add-navbar`.

 4. **Reiterate on the pull request until it is approved and merged into `main`.**
 5. **Close the issue & branch.**